 It is often noticed that there is an absence of involvement of youth in the business and development activities of rural cooperatives.
 This makes cooperatives aging enterprises.
 The previous point of transformation is the key, which will bring youth into the sector.
 The European cooperative enterprises stand apart in the world because of the active participation in governance and use by the youth.
 As an economic institution, cooperatives compete with other forms of organisations.
 The potential customer base has a significant proportion of youth.
-The co-operative institutions have to evolve into user-friendly institutions free from archaic rules of governance and develop products that focus on youth.
+So, the cooperative institutions have to evolve products that focus the youth, which are user friendly and free from governance through archaic rules.